How To Raise Chicks Without Electricity

 • Keep them in a small enclosed space for the first few days.
 I’m using a small box with a rag over the top and checking on them frequently.

 In a pinch, you can also use hand/foot warmers as well.
-The 12 hour ones (Amazon) are especially nice, and work well when transporting chicks.
+The 12-hour ones (Amazon affiliate link) are especially nice and work well when transporting chicks.

-• Give the chicks lots of food (Amazon).
+• Give the chicks lots of food (Amazon affiliate link).
 Digestion helps them heat from the inside out.

 • If there isn’t someone to check on them frequently, don’t leave water in the small box with them unsupervised.
 No matter how secure it seems, they will manage to tip it over, and wet chicks can’t keep themselves warm.